ErikBoesen/gimp-web/content/news/2018-03-25_GIMP_2.10_RC1_Released/index.md

 ## New features
 ### Dashboard dockable

-A new _Dahsboard_ dock helps monitoring GIMP's resource usage to keep things in check, allowing you to make more educated decisions about various configuration options.
+A new _Dashboard_ dock helps monitoring GIMP's resource usage to keep things in check, allowing you to make more educated decisions about various configuration options.